awsdocs/amazon-emr-management-guide/doc_source/emr-fine-grained-cluster-access.md

 5. }
 ```

 The following policy statement allows a user to create an EMR cluster only if the cluster will have a `department` tag, which can contain any value\.
+For the `PassRole` resource, you need to provide the AWS account ID or alias, and the service role name\.
+For more information about the IAM ARN format, see [IAM ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns) in the *IAM User Guide*\.

+For more information specifying the null \("false"\) condition operator, see [Condition operator to check existence of condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Null) in the *IAM User Guide*\.

 ```
 {